The Ultimate Guide to Family Photo Outfits | What to wear & What to skip

 Coordinated neutral outfits for family photo with toddlers outdoors

-A note on Trendy Retro Colours (that we all totally love!) : Bold is Beautiful
+A note on Colours (that we all totally love!) : Bold is Beautiful

 If soft neutrals aren’t your thing — no worries!
 Bold colours work beautifully in natural photos, especially if your family’s energy leans bright, colourful, and a little quirky (think: your toddler dressed themselves and it totally works)